advancedresearch/toy_model_of_physical_seshatic_identity/README.md

 Yet, this setup provides a guarantee of at most one path as solution, by leveraging mathematical language bias design.
-While all possible paths are not evaluated directly, it follows from the way "laws of nature" are evaluated across possible worlds.
+While all possible paths are not evaluated directly, it follows from the way "laws of nature" are evaluated across possible worlds, plus the requirement that the player can not block followers from entering the maze.

 The "laws of nature" might allow teleportation, so there are `(4*4)! = 20 922 789 888 000`,
 almost 21 trillion possible paths!